 Self-storage units that meet certain criteria concerning geography, expense ratios and market size are among the highest-returning, lowest-risk sector of the real estate asset class.
-They can appreciate in value as the economics of their counties develop and as skilled managers incorporate advanced technology, financial realignment or property and operations consolidation.
+They can appreciate in value as the economics of their counties develop or as they undergo technological upgrades, financial realignment or consolidation.

 Fund Managers Shouldn't Be Lumped Into One Category

 These PE real estate hold times require fund managers to have a well-honed strategy, a nuanced understanding of their subsector, and the experience and expertise to execute a vision across a whole market cycle in order to generate healthy returns.
-In the same way we wouldn't seek a general practitioner to treat advanced gastrointestinal disease, advisors would want more than a generalist to navigate the PE real estate market.
-These managers are not chasing a tech stock at a 52-week high, but rather filtering into complex segments within the commercial real estate space that demand specialized knowledge as part of a long-term investment strategy.
+The idea is not to chase a tech stock at a 52-week high, but rather to filter into complex segments within the commercial real estate space that demand specialized knowledge as part of a long-term investment strategy.
 They must demonstrate breadth, fully appreciate risk, and ensure their methodology works on a broad scale.
 These funds also have higher due diligence standards that smaller, less experienced managers sometimes have trouble meeting.

 Payouts Not Subjected to Market Whims